Hotel Room: Production

-Barry Gifford wrote and Lynch directed the first and third episodes; Lynch had previously adapted Gifford's Wild at Heart novel to film.
-Jay McInerney wrote and James Signorelli directed the second.
-The series was produced by Deepak Nayar, who worked with Lynch on Wild at Heart, Twin Peaks: Fire Walk with Me and On the Air, and executive produced by Monty Montgomery and Lynch.
-This was Peter Deming's second collaboration as cinematographer with Lynch after On the Air.
-The music was composed, conducted and orchestrated by frequent Lynch collaborator Angelo Badalamenti, while Lynch was responsible for the sound design.
+Barry Gifford wrote and Lynch directed the first and third episodes; Lynch had previously adapted Gifford's novel Wild at Heart for his 1990 film of the same name.
+Jay McInerney wrote and James Signorelli directed the second episode.
+The series was produced by Deepak Nayar, who also worked with Lynch on Wild at Heart, Twin Peaks: Fire Walk with Me and On the Air; and executive produced by Monty Montgomery and Lynch.
+Cinematographer Peter Deming previously worked with Lynch on On the Air.
+The music was composed, conducted and orchestrated by Lynch's frequent collaborator Angelo Badalamenti, while Lynch was responsible for sound design as in many of his other projects.

-According to Gifford, HBO was trying to emulate the success of the anthology series Tales from the Crypt, but "wanted sexier or comedic pieces, not serious sex and not satire exactly, but something else."
+According to Gifford, HBO was trying to emulate the success of its anthology series Tales from the Crypt, but "wanted sexier or comedic pieces, not serious sex and not satire exactly, but something else."

-Gifford wrote five scripts, of which HBO produced two.
-He retained the rights to all five, and has turned them into plays that have been performed in several U.S. states.
-The teleplays for "Tricks" and "Blackout", along with the unproduced "Mrs. Kashfi", which HBO deemed too controversial, have been published in a book by the University Press of Mississippi.
-"Blackout" was written in just two days, to replace a script by David Mamet that Montgomery was dissatisfied with.
-Gifford's script was only 17 pages long, but Lynch's cut of it came in at 47 minutes, by far the longest of the three episodes.
-HBO aired a truncated version of it, but the VHS release contains the longer, and director's preferred, version.
+Gifford wrote five scripts for the series, three of which HBO chose not to produce.
+He retained the rights to all five, and has turned them into plays performed in the U.S. The teleplays for "Tricks" and "Blackout", along with the unproduced "Mrs. Kashfi", which HBO deemed too controversial, were published in a book by the University Press of Mississippi.
+"Blackout" was written in just two days, to replace a David Mamet script that Montgomery was dissatisfied with.
+Gifford's script was only 17 pages long, but Lynch's cut of it came in at 47 minutes, the longest of the three episodes.
+HBO aired a truncated version of it, but the VHS release of Hotel Room contains the longer, and director's preferred, version.